 Throughout adulthood I’ve been indifferent towards most things royal….
 I bear neither huge support or dislike to the British royal family.
 I respect them but don’t hold enough interest to watch regal ceremonies.

 Consequently, I’m deeply saddened by her demise last week.
-For some reason, our Queen’s presence as figurehead always seeming to evoke strangely reassuring and calming spirits within me.
-We’ve lost the only monarch I’ve known; earlier upon hearing our national anthem sung as God Save The King for the first time seemed almost surreal.
+For some reason, our Queen’s presence as figurehead always seeming to evoke a re-assurance and calm within me.
+We’ve lost the only monarch I’ve known; meaning an earlier hearing our national anthem sung as God Save The King seemed surreal.

 To close, I enclose a parody blog written about the Queen’s Silver Jubilee street party which played out at my childhood Low Fell street of Dorchester Gardens….
 The narrative below written as part fiction based on true life events…..
 RIP Your Majesty :-

-June 1977 – Two months before Elvis passed, Red Rum had just won the Grand National for the third time, Star Wars was breaking all box-office records and the UK’s populous held street parties celebrating Queen Elizabeth II’s silver jubilee.
+June 1977 – It was two months before Elvis passed, Red Rum had just won his third Grand National, Star Wars was breaking all box-office records and the UK’s populous excitedly held street parties in celebration of Queen Elizabeth II’s silver jubilee.

 As a young boy I always assumed the term box room originated due to a paucity of space, rendering them the size of a shoe box.
-However, after starting to play club cricket as a teenager I concluded the name may’ve come from the lower abdomen protector I wore when batting…… They certainly smelt similar!!!
+However, after starting to play club cricket as a teenager I concluded the name may’ve come from the lower abdomen protector I wore when batting…… Mine certainly smelt similar!